friends-of-presta/security-advisories/_posts/2023-05-22-scquickaccounting.md

 ## Description

-In scexportcustomers module for PrestaShop up to 3.7.3, multiple sensitive SQL calls can be executed with a trivial http call and exploited to forge a blind SQL injection.
+In scexportcustomers module for PrestaShop up to 3.7.3 (fixed in version 3.7.4), multiple sensitive SQL calls can be executed with a trivial http call and exploited to forge a blind SQL injection.

 ## CVSS base metrics